 Oh!
 I just checked my planner and I wrote down that we left the house at 7:23.
 That, for us, is big.
 We never leave less than two hours before we said we would.
 I guess there’s something to packing up the night before, huh?

 The girls weren’t too thrilled about leaving so early.
 Especially since in the summer they never go to bed before dark, and dark is pretty late.
 So, they slept the first few hours of the trip:

-The pink monkey blob is Sophia, the blue blob is Bria and the light one is Chloe.
-We hadn’t even left town yet (that stoplight is just past our local WalMart) and they were completely out.
+The pink monkey blob is our youngest daughter, the blue blob is the oldest, and the light one is our middle daughter.
+We hadn’t even left town yet (that stoplight is just past our local WalMart) and they were completely out!

 It was nice to stop a good two hours later for breakfast.
 Except, there was a schnoodle (same breed as our puppy) in the car we parked next to, and that made the girls cry for Puccini all over again.
 I was seriously beginning to wonder how we would get through four weeks without her.

 After breakfast, we crossed into Wisconsin for a bit, and then we entered Duluth.
 I always like that bridge, so I took a picture of it.
 (By the way, I pretty much just Instagrammed this entire vacation.
 I only got my big camera out sometimes, so most of the pictures are courtesy of my iPhone and Instagram.)

 After driving through Minnesota for a while, we ended up in St. Cloud where we met one of my husband’s best friends for lunch.
 I should say that we were served a lovely lunch at his house, which was so kind of him!